 Second, the Joint Utility proposal would remove the requirement to present expected values for all risks, not just for utility infrastructure deemed to be more subject to tail risks.
 This would be inappropriate, as even the utilities assert that only some risks comprise tail risks yet fail to specify which ones.
-The

-Joint Utility Proposal fails to present any analysis or objective criteria to assist the Commission in identifying which utility assets are uniquely subject to tail risks.
+The Joint Utility Proposal fails to present any analysis or objective criteria to assist the Commission in identifying which utility assets are uniquely subject to tail risks.
 Comments by EPUC/IS persuasively rebut the Sempra companies' assertion that certain gas risk events discussed in the Sempra proposal comprise tail risks.
-We agree with EPUC/IS that the San Bruno and Merrimack Valley gas explosions appear to portray the tremendous consequences of poor personnel training and oversight requirements rather than unique tail risks.
+We find that the Sempra companies have not presented convincing evidence that the San Bruno and Merrimack Valley gas explosions are examples of unique tail risks.